ssc-sp/datahub-docs/UserGuide/Migration/Storage.md

 ## A. Migrating from POC to PROD

 In order to migrate your storage, you must have a new workspace in the PROD environment.
-For guidance on setting up your workspace please refer to [URL] or reach out to the Federal Science DataHub support team.
+The FSDH team will provide more information when it becomes available and will provide support as requested.

 Once you have a workspace in the PROD environment, the Federal Science DataHub support team can assist you with migrating your storage.
 Please submit a Support Request to get started.